School and Ranking Information

 - Co-op and internship opportunities in computer science and computer engineering are available

-Home to nearly 22,000 students each year, the University of Louisville is composed of 12 schools and colleges and confers more than 4,800 degrees annually.
+Home to more than 21,000 students each year, the University of Louisville is composed of 12 schools and colleges and confers more than 4,800 degrees annually.
 The J.B.
 Speed School of Engineering houses the Department of Computer Engineering and Computer Science and offers a bachelor's degree program, two master's degree programs and one Ph.D. program.

 The 132-credit-hour Bachelor of Science in Computer Engineering and Computer Science program introduces students to concepts such as programming languages, discrete structures, electrical engineering, engineering equations, statics, software engineering and object oriented design.